 - Instruct and monitor students in the use and care of equipment or materials to prevent injuries and damage.

-- Instruct special needs students in academic subjects, using a variety of techniques, such as phonetics, multisensory learning, or repetition to reinforce learning and meet students' varying needs.
+- Instruct students with disabilities in academic subjects, using a variety of techniques, such as phonetics, multisensory learning, or repetition to reinforce learning and meet students' varying needs.

 - Interpret or transcribe classroom materials into Braille or sign language.